cognitiveailab/tg2020task/README.md

 $ ./evaluate.py --gold=expl-tablestore-export-2020-02-17-123232/questions.dev.tsv predict.txt
 ```

-In order to prepare a submission file for CodaLab, create a ZIP file containing your `predict.txt` for the *test* dataset, cf. `make predict-tfidf.zip`.
+In order to prepare a submission file for CodaLab, create a ZIP file containing your `predict.txt` for the *test* dataset, cf. `make predict-tfidf-test.zip`.

 ## Submission